troperville

 To compare, take the NYPD Blue death of Det.
 Bobby Simone (Jimmy Smits) versus the death of Det.
 Danny Sorenson (Rick Schroder).
 Smits dies of Soap Opera Disease with a Tear Jerker sendoff.
 Schroder left the series, so his character is killed off-screen, between seasons.

-Named for the death of Captain Kirk in Star Trek: Generations, which was expected to be a key, climactic event after 30 years of adventuring.
-Instead, they almost literally Dropped a Bridge on Him, when such deaths are usually reserved for Red Shirts.
+Named for the death of Captain Kirk (William Shatner) in Star Trek: Generations, which was expected to be a key, climactic event after 30 years of adventuring.
+Instead, he was killed beneath a collapsed bridge in a manner typically reserved for Red Shirts.

 When done off-screen (like the Sorenson example), it's known as a Bus Crash.
-See also McLeaned, Sudden Sequel Death Syndrome, Distracted From Death and Not So Invincible After All.
-Not to be confused with Unsettling Gender Reveal, which was once called "Dropped a Bridget on Him".
-If this is done to a character repeatedly with the aid of Negative Continuity, see They Killed Kenny.
+For the exact opposite, see There Is No Kill Like Overkill.
+See also Actor Leaves, Character Dies, The Character Died with Him, Surprisingly Sudden Death, Sudden Sequel Death Syndrome, Distracted from Death, Not So Invincible After All.
+If this is done to a character repeatedly with the aid of Negative Continuity, see They Killed Kenny Again.
 If you're looking for this trope on an expanded scale, see Rocks Fall, Everyone Dies.

 As a Death Trope, all spoilers will be unmarked ahead.
 Beware.